isomerpages/imda-codesg/_in-schools/1-code-for-fun-overview.md

 Click [here](/stories/#codeforfun) to view the media coverage.

-For more information, refer to [Code for Fun Primary](/in-schools/code-for-fun/primary/) and [Code for Fun Secondary](/in-schools/code-for-fun/secondary/).
+For more information, refer to [Code for Fun Secondary](/in-schools/code-for-fun/secondary/).